Seddryck/Didot/README.md

 ## QuickStart

 **Didot** is a command-line tool designed for generating files based on templating.
-It supports *YAML*, *JSON*, and *XML* as source data formats and provides flexibility in templating through both *Scriban*, *Liquid* and *Handlebars* templates languages.
+It supports *YAML*, *JSON*, and *XML* as source data formats and provides flexibility in templating through both *Scriban*, *Liquid*, *Handlebars* and *SmartFormat* templates languages.
 With Didot, you can easily automate file generation by combining structured data from YAML, JSON, or XML files with customizable templates using Scriban or DotLiquid.

 ### Supported Data Formats: